GCC Faces 30% Urban Surge By 2030 - Arthur D. Little Presents Blueprint For Community-Driven Growth

-The Viewpoint identifies a $150 billion economic opportunity rooted in community-integrated development, presenting a model where economic progress is driven by local engagement, youth participation, and cultural alignment.
+The Viewpoint identifies economic opportunity rooted in community-integrated development, presenting a model where economic progress is driven by local engagement, youth participation, and cultural alignment.
 Unlike conventional top-down approaches, this model emphasizes a bottom-up strategy, unlocking higher economic value while embedding sustainability and resilience into urban transformation.

-According to Rajesh Duneja, lead researcher at Arthur D. Little,“We're witnessing a paradigm shift.
+According to Rajesh Duneja, Partner at Arthur D. Little,“We're witnessing a paradigm shift.
 This isn't about building cities-it's about creating living, breathing economic ecosystems that grow from within local communities.”

 At the heart of this shift is a rethinking of urban growth.
 With urban populations in the Middle East projected to surge by 30% from 2020 to 2030, demand for housing, infrastructure, and inclusive development has never been greater.
 The Viewpoint suggests that traditional infrastructure models alone cannot meet the scale of this demand.
 Instead, community-driven strategies offer a more adaptive and inclusive approach, with the potential to create more vibrant and economically viable urban spaces.